heejin5178/Nylon/README.md

 Nylon is new scheduler of LSM Key-Value store for hetergeneous storage system.
 We implemented it based on RocksDB (version: 6.20.3).
 As a microbenchmark, 'db_bench' is used.
-Detailed design, implementation and experiment result is shown in report().
+Detailed design, implementation and experiment result is shown in report(https://github.com/heejin5178/Nylon/blob/main/Nylon_report.pdf).

 If you have questions, please contact via heejin5178@gmail.com.